FrancesCoronel/personal-website-v3/_posts/2016-02-27-binding-of-isaac-review.md

 *The final boss in the basement is Isaac's mother, btw.*

-MAJOR SPOILER {#majorspoiler style="text-align:center;"}
+MAJOR SPOILER
 -------------

 HOWEVER, it turns out the plot thickens.

 ![REAL PLOT](https://i.imgur.com/Ucwvi.jpg)

-This is, of course, where all the real fun begins. {#this-is-of-course-where-all-the-real-fun-begins. style="text-align:center;"}
+This is, of course, where all the real fun begins.
 ==================================================